-If you should book this tour from my site (at no extra cost to you) you'd not only be giving me a little extra pocket money, but you'd also be helping me maintain this blog so that I can continue giving you more Thailand travel information.
-Wishing you all a pleasant journey.
+If you should book this tour from my site (at no extra cost to you), you'd not only be giving me a little extra pocket money, but you'd also be helping me maintain this blog so that I can continue providing you more Thailand travel information.
+I wish you all a pleasant journey.